AymanAyro/Multilingual-News-Aggregator/README.md

 This Python module facilitates image generation using the DALL-E model from Azure OpenAI.
 It loads configuration settings from an environment file, prepares the request for image generation, and processes the response to return the generated image URL.

 ### Features
+- **Articl Summarization as Prompt**: GPT-4 is used to extract describing words as summary from the generated article.
-- **Asynchronous Image Generation**: Leverages Azure OpenAI's DALL-E model to generate images based on user-defined prompts.
+- **Asynchronous Image Generation**: Leverages Azure OpenAI's DALL-E model to generate images based on extracted words as prompt.
 - **Configuration Management**: Loads necessary configuration settings (API endpoint and keys) from an environment file for easy management and security.
 - **Prompt Handling**: Accepts a user-defined prompt for generating images, allowing for a wide range of creative possibilities.
 - **API Interaction**: Sends requests to the Azure DALL-E endpoint and handles responses, ensuring a smooth communication process.